rootisgod/rootisgod/content/posts/drafts/2024-06-04-Running-Kubevirt-and-Windows-VMs.md

 kubectl create -f https://github.com/kubevirt/kubevirt/releases/download/v1.2.2/kubevirt-cr.yaml
 ```

-Check it works
+Check it works, the outputs should be 'Deployed' and various things should be 'Running'

 ```bash
 kubectl get kubevirt.kubevirt.io/kubevirt -n kubevirt -o=jsonpath="{.status.phase}"
 kubectl get all -n kubevirt
 ```

-We should get a bunch of Kubevirt resources
+We should get a bunch of Kubevirt resources like below (more than shown here)

 ```
 NAME                                   READY   STATUS    RESTARTS        AGE